wn-doolittle/caliper-spec/guides/implementation-guide.md

  - How often is the content viewed?
  - What paths are taken to reach the content?

+Profiles also serve as the unit of certification for the Caliper Analytics&reg; standard allowing implementers to build to the events and actions that they require to answer the digital learning ecosystem questions that are relevant to their organization.
+Caliper Analytics&reg; does provide a mechanism for updates and additions as  profile extensions can be published between major releases of the specification.
+For more details see the [Release expectations](#release-expectations) section.

-TODO: Talk about how `@context` changes for extensions and explain how it works?
+TODO: Talk about how <code>@context</code> changes for extensions and explain how it works?
 Then point to the Release Schedule section.

-TODO: Emphasize this is the level of certification.
-That's possibly also discussed in the Certification header above, and possibly in the release schedule stuff below.
-Maybe the repetition is good since this is an important point to understand.

 ## Custom Extensions